-Luis Pedro singled out Tono Hernandez because of the exquisite coffees he was producing.
+Luis Pedro singled out Tono because of the exquisite coffees he was producing.
 But there were still improvements to be made.
-So, Luis Pedro started to work with him to improve the maintenance program on his farms.
+So, Luis Pedro started to work with him to improve the tree maintenance program on his farms.
 With Luis Pedro’s help, Tono was able to pre-finance fertilizer to apply the right amounts at the right time, not an easy task when you only get paid for three or four months of the year.
-He has also received financing for the spray used to combat coffee rust and expertise on how much and when to apply it.
 This, along with technical advice on pruning, has helped Tono maximize his yields and quality.

-When Tono delivers his coffee cherry to the mill, each lot is inspected and scored according the percentage of ripe cherries.
+When Tono delivers his coffee cherry to the mill, each lot is inspected and scored according to the percentage of ripe cherries.
 This determines the price that Tono receives and provides a financial incentive to improve the picking of cherries.
 Because Tono’s coffee is sold as a single producer coffee (as opposed to the blend), we pay him more for his coffee than he would have received as a blend member.

 Once the cherry has been received at Bella Vista, Luis Pedro ferments, washes, and dries the coffee.
 We love working with him because he is committed to improving the quality of all the coffees that he processes.
 He is always willing to try new things that might improve the quality, efficiency, or consistency of the coffee.